Last Modified: 3/5/2015

 McAfee DAT files

 Resources such as disk space and available memory are essential for a successful update.
-McAfee has discovered that updates are failing due to insufficient available resources even though the systems meet the original system requirements.
-This has been confirmed in customer environments as well as in McAfee internal testing.
+Intel Security has discovered that updates are failing due to insufficient available resources even though the systems meet the original system requirements.
+This has been confirmed in customer environments as well as in internal testing.

 Increases in DAT file sizes